Medical Waste Produced in Schools

-Medical waste should not be mixed with regular trash and must be disposed of according to federal, state, and local regulations.
+Schools should not mix medical waste with regular trash and must dispose of it according to federal, state, and local regulations.
 Medications and potentially infectious materials pose a risk for anyone who may come across them, especially children.
 Learn more about medical waste produced in schools and proper handling below.

 School nurses’ offices and on-site clinics will handle a variety of waste materials.
 Understanding waste classifications will help you properly handle and dispose of each category.
-It is important for all staff members to be trained in dealing with bloodborne pathogens and other potentially infectious materials (OPIMs) to keep your staff and students safe.
+You need to train all staff members in dealing with bloodborne pathogens and other potentially infectious materials (OPIMs) to keep your staff and students safe.

 Infectious Waste

 Infectious waste is a waste product that contains pathogens or bacteria that could spread disease or cause injury.
 This includes any materials contaminated with blood, bodily fluids, and sharps.
-Infectious waste should always be handled with the appropriate personal protective equipment (PPE) and in accordance with OSHA’s Bloodborne Pathogens Standard.
+You should always handle Infectious waste with the appropriate personal protective equipment (PPE) and by OSHA’s Bloodborne Pathogens Standard.

 Contaminated items in schools typically come from treating injuries such as skinned knees, insect bites or stings, and bloody noses.
 Staff should know how to handle these situations and safely collect materials in red biohazard waste bags and sturdy, sealable containers.
 Red bags are easily identified to avoid improper handling and exposure.